Isosorbide dinitrate (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have low blood pressure, congestive heart failure (CHF), an enlarged heart, or other heart problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have low blood pressure, heart failure, an enlarged heart, or other heart problems.

 - Medicines that treat chest pain sometimes cause headaches.
 These headaches are a sign that the medicine is working.
-Do not stop taking the medicine or change the time you take it in order to avoid the headaches.
-You may take aspirin or Tylenol® to relieve the headache.
-If you have severe pain, talk with your doctor.
+Do not stop taking the medicine or change the time you take it to avoid the headaches.
+You may take aspirin or acetaminophen to relieve your pain.
+Tell your doctor if your headache pain is severe.

 Possible Side Effects While Using This Medicine: